 Graduate Student Cohort

-WSU, with community support, built a new $8 million facility in Mount Vernon which opened in 2006.
-The design includes graduate student offices with space for 18 students.
-The building has a T1 line for electronic connections, and a small conference room so that graduate students can attend meetings, seminars and some classes via video conferencing.
+Made possible by considerable community support, WSU opened the $8 million Agricultural Research & Technology Building at Mount Vernon in 2006.
+The design includes graduate student offices with space for 18 students, a T1 line for electronic connections, and a small conference room so that graduate students can attend meetings, seminars and some classes via video conferencing.
 The building has a public auditorium and demonstration kitchen.
 New laboratory and greenhouse facilities have helped modernize research capabilities.
 Each student has office space, including desk space, computer and printer access.
 Lab, greenhouse, and field space are also available as needed and are arranged through the student’s major advisor.

 Graduate Student Assistantships